mezo-org/musd/docs/README.md

 - **Simple Interest**: Interest is calculated using a simple interest model rather than a compounding one.

 - **Interest Payments**: Interest payments are directed to the PCV (Protocol Controlled Value).
-The allocation of these payments is governed and can be split between an arbitrary recipient and repayment of the bootstrap loan.
+The allocation of these payments is governed via `feeSplitPercentage` and can be directed entirely to the MUSD Savings Rate vault (100%) or split between the vault and repayment of the bootstrap loan.
+If set to 100%, the bootstrap loan is not repaid by fees, however it can be paid by emissions.

 For further information, refer to [simpleInterest.md](simpleInterest.md).